Wine Review: Erasmo 2009 Red

 Wine Rating: 90 Points

 European influence has always been a presence in the American wine trade.
-Up north the effect is more historic, but there are a few winemakers like Philippe Melka still kicking about, making awesome wines.
+Up north, the effect is more historical, but a few winemakers like Philippe Melka are still kicking about, making awesome wines.

 In South America, it’s a much more palpable influence.
 The last two decades have seen a great influx of European winemakers.
 From Didier Cuvelier of Chateau Léoville-Poyferré to the Italian Count Francesco Marone Cinzano of Col d’Orcia estate in Montalcino.

-The winery has been growing Cabernet for it’s Super Tuscan bottles for several decades, including the Olmaia Sant’Antimo and the Nearco Sant’Antimo Rosso.
+For several decades, the winery has been growing Cabernet for its Super Tuscan bottles, including the Olmaia Sant’Antimo and the Nearco Sant’Antimo Rosso.

-The location the Count opted for in Chile is very similar climate to that of Tuscany: a region of rolling gentle hills that enjoys a dry mediterranean climate with just enough rain to allow for dry farming on alluvial terraces.
+The location he opted for in Chile is a very similar climate to that of Tuscany: a region of rolling gentle hills that enjoys a dry Mediterranean climate with just enough rain to allow for dry farming on alluvial terraces.
 It’s a small region in the Maule Valley called Riserva di Caliboro.
 Most of the vines planted are now more than 15 years old.